[Infographic] A Guide to Mobile App Development: Web vs. Native vs. Hybrid

-With hybrid, you have to contend with issues that stem from both native systems and hybrid systems, which makes bug fixing more difficult.
+With hybrid app development, you have to contend with issues that stem from both native systems and hybrid systems, which makes bug fixing more difficult.
 Performance is also a disadvantage because hybrid apps load in a webview.
 The user experience is often sacrificed with a hybrid app as you cannot customize the app based on the platform.

 Web vs. Native vs. Hybrid: Which Approach is Best?

 The decision to build either a web, native or hybrid app should be based on your business objectives.
 Before jumping into development, you should consider the following factors:

 - How fast you need the app?

 - The quality of the user experience you want your app to have

-- The complexity of the features you need for your app to work
+- The complexity of features you need for your app to work

 Whichever approach you choose should, above all, be quick, responsive, and reliable.
 As users are demanding more from mobile experiences, it’s important to keep up with their changing demands.
 Whichever app you decide to build, remember the following:

 - Your API infrastructure should have reliable and easy access to your content and services

 - A mobile app should not be a replication of your website, rather an extension of your brand

-- Always get an understanding of your users’ expectations and behaviors and adapt as the market demands change
+- Always have an understanding of your users’ expectations and behaviors and adapt as market demands change

 Finally, it’s important to work with an app development company that specializes in platform specific design and development.